csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.md

  - When appropriate, byes are awarded to the lowest-ranked active player who has yet to receive a bye.
- - A bye has the same point value as a win, but doesn't contribute toward's a player's OMW percentage.
+ - A bye has the same point value as a win, but doesn't contribute towards a player's OMW percentage.

 ---------------------

 I slightly changed how the deletePlayers() function works, for two reasons:
  - Multiple tourney support means that the player might still be enrolled somewhere else, so it's possible we shouldn't delete them entirely.